 Making research data available to users is a core part of the Research Councils’ remit and is undertaken in a variety of ways.
 We are committed to transparency and to a coherent approach across the research base.
 These RCUK common principles on data policy provide an overarching framework for individual Research Council policies on data policy.

-Publicly funded research data are a public good, produced in the public interest, which should be made openly available with as few restrictions as possible in a timely and responsible manner that does not harm intellectual property.
+Publicly funded research data are a public good, produced in the public interest, which should be made openly available with as few restrictions as possible in a timely and responsible manner.

 Institutional and project specific data management policies and plans should be in accordance with relevant standards and community best practice.
 Data with acknowledged long-term value should be preserved and remain accessible and usable for future research.